 This course is a continuation of Greek for Biblical Exegesis I. It continues the development of student vocabulary and sentence structure comprehension incorporating more complex grammatical issues from the Greek Bible.
-The basic introduction to exegetical studies from the previous semester will be further developed involving a more extensive use of the analytical tools in understanding the Greek structure of the scriptures.
+The basic introduction to exegetical studies from the

-Prerequisites:ENG101 College Composition 1; ENG102 Composition and Critical Thinking; NTL101 Greek for Biblical Exegesis 1.
+Prerequisites:ENG101 College Composition 1; ENG102 Composition and Critical Thinking; NTL101 Greek for Biblical Exegesis 1